unifire-app/aspect/docs/tags/macro.md

 Each macro argument can have a default value (here text is the default value for type if not provided in the call).

-Macros differ from native PHP functions in a few ways:
+Macros differ from native Lua functions in a few ways:

 * Arguments of a macro are always optional.
 * If extra positional arguments are passed to a macro, they end up in the special `_context` variable as a list of values.